-For you to have an excellent finish, use more tooth blade.
+For you to have an excellent finish, use more tooth blades.
 To perform general cuts, you should select a less tooth blade.

 A standard cut needs at least 14-16 teeth.
-While for a high accuracy cuts use a blade with minimal 48 teeth.
-This high accuracy cut is suitable for cutting plywood.
+While for high accuracy cuts use a blade with minimal 48 teeth.
+This high-accuracy cut is suitable for cutting plywood.

 What is the difference between track saws and table saws?